Search results for

 Price: Free

 Torch is a surprisingly excellent and modern flashlight app.
 It uses both the LED on the back of your phone and the screen for a flashlight if you want to go that route.
-Additionally, the app features an AMOLED-friendly dark mode, a flashlight widget for the home screen, one permission (camera for the flashlight), no ads, no other permissions, and it’s under 1MB in size.
-It hits every conceivable check box for a good camera app.
+Additionally, the app features an AMOLED-friendly dark mode, a flashlight widget for the home screen, one permission (camera for the Flashlight), no ads, no other permissions, and it’s under 1MB in size.
+It hits every conceivable check box for a good flashlight app.
 This is an easy recommendation.

 The one already on most phones